Diary of Rev Edward Stevens

 SIBFORD.

 AN ENTERTAINMENT AND AN ACCIDENT.—On Tuesday evening Mr. H. B. Stanley, of Banbury, accompanied by Mr. Howard Chapman, was driving in a “fly” to Sibford for the purpose of giving a lantern Entertainment at the Friends’ School, on the occasion of the “breaking-up” for the Christmas holidays, and when passing the church at Tadmarton one of the four wheels of the vehicle came off owing to the breaking of the axle pin.
 The conveyance was thrown on its side, and the occupants and apparatus inside got considerably “mixed”.
 The driver was thrown from the box onto the back of the horse, but, fortunately, with the exception of breaking the handle of the carriage, little damage was done.
-With the assistance of some of the villages, the disabled vehicle was removed to the side of the road.
+With the assistance of some of the villagers, the disabled vehicle was removed to the side of the road.
 Mr Salmon kindly lent a trap for the conveyance of Mr Stanley’s lantern and appliances to Sibford, and the travellers completed the journey on foot, arriving at the school about an hour late, after dispatching to Banbury a telegraphic message from Swalcliffe for another carriage for the return home.
 The audience were fully compensated for the delay by the excellent views shown illustrating a tour through Norway, and at the close a hearty vote of thanks was accorded to Mr Stanley, on the proposition of the Vicar (Rev. E. T. Stevens), seconded by Mr. Wells.

 Click on an entry date to view an image of the original diary page.